naivebird/gym-buddy-finder/README.md

 cd gym-buddy-finder
 docker-compose up --build -d
 ```
+The commands above start backend services (API), MySQL database, and phpMyAdmin.
+If you only want to run the app, skip to the frontend setup part.

 For development purposes, run this command to start the MySQL database and phpMyAdmin:
 ```
 docker-compose up -d mysql phpmyadmin